gvensan/solace-agent-mesh-workshop/solace-agent-mesh-workshop.md

 5. Configure the orchestrator agent
 ![Sam Initialize - 5](sam/sam-init-5.png)

 > Keep all the configuration parameters as default.
-You can explore the other options for configuring the orchestrator agent to see what you have available for fine tuning the behaviour
+You can explore the other options for configuring the orchestrator agent to see what you have available for fine tuning the behavior

 6. Configure the WebUI Gateway
 ![Sam Initialize - 6](sam/sam-init-6.png)